hxlnt/nobadmemories.com/src/render/posts/better-together-displaying-japanese-and-english-text-on-the-web.html.md

 ![m7kenji interview](/img/kenjiinterview.png)

 Even though it would be less work to just set ```<html lang="ja-jp" />``` and get the benefit of proper Japanese text rendering throughout the site, there would be significant drawbacks.
 First of all, my website would show up for Japanese users as being a "Japanese-language website," and thus the browser would likely not automatically offer them English-to-Japanese translation for navigating the site.
 Browser functionality for English-language users might be limited, too.
 Finally, setting ```<html lang="ja-jp" />``` may limit my website's discoverability in English-language web searches.
-So, it's best if I set ```html lang``` to ```en-us``` and then mark specific blocks of text with Japanese-language styling via the element-level ```lang``` attribute.
+So, it's best if I set ```html lang``` to ```en-us``` and then mark specific blocks of text such as interviews with Japanese-language styling via the element-level ```lang``` attribute.

 As W3C notes, what browsers actually do with ```lang``` data varies.
 It is seen as an area of growth, meaning browsers may offer more features and support around ```lang``` attributes in the future.